sopheamen007/app.swiftui.mobile.social-media-feed/README.md

 - **User Interaction**:
    - Likes: Total likes count for each post.
    - Comments: Total comments count for each post.
-   - Shares: Total shares count for each post.
    - Reposts: Total reposts count for each post.

 ## Package Dependencies